+Similarly, the charge conductivity tensors for the (110)- and (101)-oriented unit cells are derived using the following transformation: $\sigma_{(110/101)}{_{i,j}} =\mathop{\sum}\limits_{l,m} D_{il}D_{jm}\sigma_{(001)}{_{l,m}}$.
+Therefore, if the charge conductivity and spin Hall conductivity for the (001)-oriented unit cell are known [Fig.~\hyperref[Fig4]{\ref{Fig4}(a)}], the corresponding values for an arbitrary current direction can be obtained directly through coordinate-system rotation.
+Accordingly, we can obtain the charge conductivity and spin Hall conductivity for the (110)- and (101)-oriented unit cells via transformations using the matrices $D_1$ and $D_2$ , respectively.
+It is found that the results obtained from coordinate rotation agree well with those computed from direct first-principles calculations, mutually validating their accuracy (as detailed in Table SII of the Supplemental Material)~\cite{supplement}.
+In this work, the actual coordinate axis $x$ in the third-rank spin Hall conductivity tensor calculation is oriented opposite to the $x$-axis defined in the rotation-matrix transformation.
+Consequently, tensor components containing an odd number of $x$ indices undergo a sign reversal under this coordinate transformation.

 Notably, such $\cal T$-odd nonrelativistic spin currents are not confined to X-type antiferromagnetic systems.
 In low-symmetry ferromagnetic or antiferromagnetic systems exhibiting spin splitting, electron transport along specific crystallographic directions can generate spin-polarized currents.
 When the spin conductivity tensor of such polarized currents exhibits crystallographic anisotropy in magnetic systems (including altermagnets), tensor rotation operations demonstrate that transverse spin currents can be generated along non-principal crystalline axes.